MrPixle2022/Documentaion/Bash/Bash.md

 touch app.js ./files/file.txt
 ```

-here i create `app.js` which will be directly at the current path then created `file.txt` which will be created with int the `files` folder in this path.
+here i created `app.js` which will be directly at the current path then created `file.txt` which will be created with in the `files` folder in this path.

 ---